 Cervical Spine Canal Decompression

-• Often this ligament is gently removed to allow access to the spinal canal to remove any disc material that may have extruded through the ligament, which may be contributing to spinal stenosis.
+- Often this ligament is gently removed to allow access to the spinal canal to remove any disc material that may have extruded through the ligament, which may be contributing to cervical spinal stenosis.

-• The uncinate processes—which are portions of the lower vertebral bone on either side that help form the boundaries of the disc—are typically at least partially removed as well.
-This is usually where osteophytes (bone spurs) need to be removed in order to relieve spinal cord or nerve root compression.
+- The uncinate processes—which are portions of the lower vertebral bone on either side that help form the boundaries of the disc—are typically at least partially removed as well.
+This is usually where osteophytes (bone spurs in the neck) need to be removed in order to relieve spinal cord or nerve root compression.

 Cervical Fusion